Apple Might Discontinue the iPhone X This Summer - Slashdot

 iPhone 8 (Score:1)

-The iPhone X is a terrible phone (Score:3, Interesting)
+The iPhone X is a terrible phone (Score:4, Interesting)

 It's not surprising.
 The iPhone X is a terrible phone, and Apple has been caught trying to trick people into upgrading.